lytics/flo/README.md

 the graphs used for processing.

 	flo.RegisterMsg(<message>)
-	flo.RegisterGraph(<grapType>, <graph>)
+	flo.RegisterGraph(<grapType>, g)

-Since flo is just a library, processing is done the Go way: by building a static binary which just uses the flo server to start and stop graphs.
+Since flo is just a library, processing is done the Go way, by building a static binary which just uses the flo server.

 	server, ... := flo.NewServer(...)
 	lis, ... := net.Listen(...)